 Writing a paper, whether for a course paper or for your capstone, requires some organizational skill.
 It is often a challenge to keep your thoughts organized.
 Walden's Centers have tools that can help you with these organizational challenges.

-The Center for Research Quality’s website offers a Historical Alignment Tool to help you put your ideas together, ensuring that the key elements are aligned.
+The Office of Research and Doctoral Services’s website offers a Historical Alignment Tool to help you put your ideas together, ensuring that the key elements are aligned.

 Now is the time to hone your Library research skills.
 Insufficient research skills can be a stumbling block at the capstone stage, so take advantage of the opportunities during your course work to learn to be an effective researcher.
 When doing research for your discussions and assignments, take some time to think about the process involved.
 What database are you using?
 What keywords are you using?
 Are they effective?
 What resources are appropriate for different research needs?